Introduction

 divided into rows and columns, each having the same number of experimental

-at random to the rows and columns in such a way that each treatment appear once
+at random to the rows and columns in such a way that each treatment appears once

 and only once in each row and column.